seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **CRESSIDA**
 Hard to seem won: but I was won, my lord,
-With the first glance that ever---pardon me---
+With the first glance that ever--pardon me--
 If I confess much, you will play the tyrant.
 I love you now; but not, till now, so much
 But I might master it: in faith, I lie;